 Our businesses routinely encounter and address risks, many of which could cause our future results to be materially different than we presently anticipate.
 Below, we describe significant factors, events and uncertainties that make an investment in our securities risky, categorized solely for ease of reference as strategic, operational, legal and compliance, and financial risks.
-The following events and consequences could have a material adverse effect on our business, growth, prospects, financial condition, results of operations, cash flows, liquidity, credit rating and reputation, and the trading price of our common stock could decline.
+The following events and consequences could have a material adverse effect on our business, growth, prospects, financial condition, results of operations, cash flows, liquidity, reputation and credit rating, and the trading price of our common stock could decline.
 These risks are not the only ones we face.
 We could also be affected by other events, factors or uncertainties that are presently unknown to us or that we do not currently consider to present significant risks to our business.
-These risks may be amplified by the COVID-19 pandemic, which has caused significant global economic instability and uncertainty.
-The manner in which we respond to future developments as well as our competitors' reactions to those developments may affect our future operating results.
+These risks may be amplified by the effects of global developments, conditions or events like inflationary pressures, the Russia-Ukraine war and the COVID-19 pandemic, which have caused significant global economic instability and uncertainty.